XinningShen/SkyRegionExtraction_SunTrackExtraction_Spark_Test/README.md

 3. Submit application to Spark and Run Spark

 ## Notes
+1. The test application deploy spark in Standalone Mode
-1. This is just a test application that runs in local machine.
+2. This is just a test application that runs in local machine.
-2. Set up 4 cores to simulate 4 parallel threads running application.
+3. Set up 4 cores to simulate 4 parallel threads running application.
-3. Does not save RESULT of SKY_REGION_MASK and SUN_TRACK_COEFFICIENT to disk.
+4. Does not save RESULT of SKY_REGION_MASK and SUN_TRACK_COEFFICIENT to disk.